pingcap/docs-tidb-operator/en/backup-to-s3.md

 > **Note:**
 >
-> Due to the [issue](https://rclone.org/s3/#key-management-system-kms) of `rclone`, if the backup data is stored in AWS S3 and the `AWS-KMS` encryption is enabled, you need to configure `spec.backupTemplate.s3.options` in the YAML file in the following steps:
+> Because of the `rclone` [issue](https://rclone.org/s3/#key-management-system-kms), if the backup data is stored in AWS S3 and the `AWS-KMS` encryption is enabled, you need to add the following `spec.backupTemplate.s3.options` configuration to the YAML file:
 >
 > ```yaml
 > spec: